byuitechops/for-the-strength-of-developers/Introduction/coding.md

 4. Array Methods
     1. [Learn Array Methods](https://github.com/byuitechops/Array-functions/blob/master/learn-arrays.markdown)
         * Do a few of the exercises and then touch base with Josh to make sure you're getting it.
+        * When you've completed the Array Methods exercises, come back to this page.
     2. Data structure manipulation
         1. Convert CSV of cities
             1. Headers: name, population, county, state